27 April - 27 October 2013

 Garishly made-up stars of the stage, delicate beauties in the tea houses, sublime landscapes along the major trade routes – the ukiyo-e woodcuts present a fascinating mirror image of life in seventeenth to nineteenth-century Japan.

 The ukiyo-e images (literally “pictures of the floating world”) were first drawn by draughtsmen working for enterprising publishers and then serially produced by specialists organized in a system based on the division of labour; often a different printing block was used for each of the many different colours.
+The editions ranged from a few dozen to twenty thousand in size, depending entirely on market demand.
+In the case of large editions, the worn-down blocks were reworked or replaced as needed.

-Dr. Stephan von der Schulenburg
+Curator: Dr. Stephan von der Schulenburg

 The Geyger collection was purchased in 2002 thanks to support from numerous donors; it was not until the summer of 2012 that, as the result of a joint effort by the Kunstgewerbeverein in Frankfurt am Main e.V. and the Museum Angewandte Kunst, the Otto Riese collection was secured for the Museum Angewandte Kunst.